stanwilsonjr/mlb-canvas/README.md

 # ⚾️ MLB CANVAS

-App that pull from the MLB games api to build a games dashboard
+App that pulls from the MLB games api to build a games dashboard

 ## Install